 Which Ingredients Can Help?

 When treating hyperpigmentation in all skin tones, I love working with products with powerful, yet safe brightening ingredients such as vitamin C, AHAs, BHAs, alpha arbutin, kojic acid and retinol.
 I recommend starting with one active ingredient at a time, at lower percentages, then working your way up, assessing how your skin is feeling and looking as you go.
-Try Daily Power C as a boost of nourishing protection or Brightening Serum.
+Try C-Shield Anti-Pollution Drops as a boost of nourishing protection or BHydra-Bright Alpha Arbutin Drops.
 Take it slow, and do it in stages.
 This is particularly important for retinol and prescription-strength tretinoin/retin A as these vitamin A derivatives can cause redness, dryness, peeling and inflammation on the skin if they’re too strong.
 And, for darker skin tones they can lead to post-inflammatory hyperpigmentation.
-Once you’re ready opt for Pro 5 Liquid Exfoliant featuring a mix of five alpha and poly hydroxy acids to decongest, smooth and brighten.
+Once you’re ready opt for Hydra-Bright Pro 5 Liquid Exfoliant featuring a mix of five alpha and poly hydroxy acids to decongest, smooth and brighten.

 If starting a retinol or a prescription strength tretinoin in skin of color, I recommend starting at a low percentage 0.5% retinol or 0.025% tretinoin.
 Start two times a week and then slowly increase to every other night.
 Always remember to combat the dryness with a good moisturizer.
 If you have oily or acne prone skin, try the noncomedogenic Oil Free Moisturizer.
 If you have dry skin to begin with, you will want to pick a thicker more occlusive cream to lock in moisture.
 This will minimize any post-inflammatory complications or irritation.

 For any concerns about these ingredients and your specific skin needs, make sure to check-in with your dermatologist.